Doris Zelaya, Deaf Latina LPC at My Deaf Therapy, uses an eclectic approach including Reality Therapy and CBT.

 (she, her, hers)

-Doris is a Latina Deaf licensed professional counselor and proud first-generation daughter of immigrant parents from Mexico and El Salvador.
-Her interest in the counseling field was ignited by the invaluable support and guidance she received from a nurturing academic advisor during a challenging first year of college.
-This personal experience motivated her to become a therapist who offers her clients the same level of compassion, empathy, and validation she felt fortunate enough to receive.
+Doris is a Latina Deaf Licensed Professional Counselor and a proud first-generation daughter of immigrant parents from Mexico and El Salvador.
+Her path into counseling was shaped by the meaningful support she received from a mentor during her first year of college, inspiring her to provide the same level of compassion, empathy, and validation to others.

-Doris is currently accepting clients from District of Columbia (DC), Maryland, and Virginia.
+She is currently accepting clients in the District of Columbia and Virginia.

 EXPERIENCE